Perplexity: Perplexity of a Probability Distribution

-where x ranges over the events, where 0^{−0} is defined to be 1, and where the value of b does not affect the result; b can be chosen to be 2, 10, e, or any other positive value other than 1.
+where H(p) is the entropy (in bits) of the distribution, and x ranges over the events.
+The base of the logarithm need not be 2: The perplexity is independent of the base, provided that the entropy and the exponentiation use the same base.
 In some contexts, this measure is also referred to as the (order-1 true) diversity.

-The logarithm log PP(p) is the entropy of the distribution; it is expressed in bits if the base of the logarithm is 2, and it is expressed in nats if the natural logarithm is used.

 Perplexity of a random variable X may be defined as the perplexity of the distribution over its possible values x.
 It can be thought of as a measure of uncertainty or "surprise" related to the outcomes.

-For a probability distribution p where exactly k outcomes each have a probability of 1 / k and all other outcomes have a probability of zero, the perplexity of this distribution is simply k.
-This is because the distribution models a fair k-sided die, with each of the k outcomes being equally likely.
-In this context, the perplexity k indicates that there is as much uncertainty as there would be when rolling a fair k-sided die.
-Even if a random variable has more than k possible outcomes, the perplexity will still be k if the distribution is uniform over k outcomes and zero for the rest.
-Thus, a random variable with a perplexity of k can be described as being "k-ways perplexed," meaning it has the same level of uncertainty as a fair k-sided die.
+In the special case where p models a fair k-sided die (a uniform distribution over k discrete events), its perplexity is k.
+A random variable with perplexity k has the same uncertainty as a fair k-sided die.
+One is said to be "k-ways perplexed" about the value of the random variable.
+Unless it is a fair k-sided die, more than k values may be possible, but the overall uncertainty is not greater because some values may have a probability greater than 1/k.

 Perplexity is sometimes used as a measure of the difficulty of a prediction problem.
-It is, however, generally not a straightforward representation of the relevant probability.
+However, it's not always an accurate representation.
 For example, if you have two choices, one with probability 0.9, your chances of a correct guess using the optimal strategy are 90 percent.
-Yet, the perplexity is 2^{(−0.9 log_{2} 0.9 - 0.1 log_{2} 0.1)} = 1.38.
+Yet, the perplexity is 2^{−0.9 log_{2} 0.9 - 0.1 log_{2} 0.1}= 1.38.
 The inverse of the perplexity, 1/1.38 = 0.72, does not correspond to the 0.9 probability.

-The perplexity is the exponentiation of the entropy, a more commonly encountered quantity.
+The perplexity is the exponentiation of the entropy, a more straightforward quantity.
 Entropy measures the expected or "average" number of bits required to encode the outcome of the random variable using an optimal variable-length code.
 It can also be regarded as the expected information gain from learning the outcome of the random variable, providing insight into the uncertainty and complexity of the underlying probability distribution.